 Making pom poms with Toilet Paper Rolls

 This method makes large pom poms.
-You’re going to lay two empty toilet paper rolls together.
+You’re going to lay two empty tissue paper rolls together.
 Wrap yarn around and around and around the two tubes until you’ve got a good amount of yarn.
 Take another piece of yarn (about a foot long should suffice) and work it between the two tubes and tie a tentative knot.
 Gently push the yarn toward one end of the tube, being careful to hold onto both ends of the yarn you’re using to securely tie the pom pom together.
 Once the yarn is off the tubes, tie it tight and cut around both edges of the pom pom (where the toilet paper rolls were previously).

 Trim to form and voila!
 Done.